paul-hammant/tbd/content/feature-flags/index.md

 ## Tech Debt - pitfall

 Flags get put in to codebases over time, and often get forgotten as development teams pivot towards new business deliverables.
-Of course, you want to wait a while until it is certain that you're fixed on a toggle state, and that's where the problem lies - the application works just fine with the toggle left in place, and the business only really cares about new priorities.
+Of course, you want to wait a while until it is certain that you are fixed on a toggle state, and that's where the problem lies - the application works just fine with the toggle left in place, and the business only really cares about new priorities.
 The only saving grave is the fact that you had unit tests for everything, even for code that is effectively turned off in production.
 Try to get the business to allow the remediation of flags (and the code